-Pupils regularly plan and lead worship on a voluntary basis.
-They work with the collective worship leader during after school club to develop their own understanding of worship and to design acts of worship that support the spiritual development of their peers.
+Key Stage 2 children can volunteer as Young Worship Leaders, working with the collective worship leader during after school club to develop their own understanding of worship and to design acts of worship that support the spiritual development of their peers.

 Children also lead key services throughout the year such as Christmas, Easter and ANZAC day.